ImperialCollegeLondon/M40001_lean/README.md

 This will install the project on your computer, and then you can open the `M40001_lean` directory using VS Code and you should be up and running.
+Browse your way to the `2022` directory in `src` and you'll find some appropriate questions.

 ## Getting help if you're stuck (and an Imperial student)